 When there is a fire emergency in the building, exit the building immediately and if you pass a pull station on your way out, activate the pull station by pulling down on the handle.
 The University expects all campus community members to evacuate the building during a fire emergency.
-Once safely outside call 911 or the University Police Department, to report the fire and check in with the Housing and Residence Life staff, so they can document that you have evacuated safely.
-Housing and residence life staff will provide you with additional instructions as the situation warrants.
-All residents are required to participate in fire/evacuation drills.
-Evacuation of the building by all residents is required immediately after the fire alarm is activated.
+Once safely outside call 911 to report the fire and check in with the staff, so they can document that you have evacuated safely.
+Staff will provide you with additional instructions as the situation warrants.
+Everyone is required to participate in fire/evacuation drills.
+Evacuation of the building by all occupants is required immediately after the fire alarm is activated.
 Failure to evacuate could result in fines and disciplinary action through the Student Code of Conduct.